-I am a fourth-year PhD student based in Department of Applied Mathematics, University of Colorado Boulder.
+I am a fifth-year PhD student based in Department of Applied Mathematics, University of Colorado Boulder.
 My advisor is Prof. Stephen Becker.
 Before Boulder, I received my BSc in Physics from Southeast University, Nanjing, China, in June 2015.

 My main research interest is theoretical aspects of statistical ML.
 I have worked on nonconvex optimization (saddle point escape), data sketching (matrix sparsification and statistics estimation) and Gaussian processes for high dimension application.
 As a side interest from the past, I have also studied quantum sensing and general relativity.